oe/postcss-logical-polyfill/README.md

 [![Package Size][size-img]][size-url]
 [![License][license-img]][license-url]

-A PostCSS plugin that enables scoped directional logical CSS properties by enhancing `postcss-logical` with direction-specific selectors.
+A PostCSS plugin that transforms CSS logical properties to physical properties for both LTR and RTL contexts.

 ## Why?

 The [CSS Logical Properties specification](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties) provides direction-independent layout controls.
-However, the `postcss-logical` plugin currently doesn't properly handle direction-specific selectors like `:dir(rtl)` or `[dir="rtl"]`.
+While these properties are increasingly supported in modern browsers, you might need to provide fallbacks for older browsers or generate separate stylesheets for different reading directions.

-This plugin wraps `postcss-logical` to add support for direction scoping, making it work properly in both LTR and RTL contexts.
+This plugin helps by transforming logical properties to their physical counterparts with appropriate direction selectors, making it easier to support both LTR and RTL layouts.

+## Features

+- Transforms logical properties to physical properties for both LTR and RTL contexts
+- Automatically adds `[dir="ltr"]` and `[dir="rtl"]` selectors to styles containing logical properties
+- Respects existing direction-specific selectors (`:dir(rtl)`, `[dir="rtl"]`, etc.)
+- Customizable selectors for RTL and LTR transformations

 ## Installation